Join us this year in adding a few more Energy conserving activities to your life. How many of these will you do in 2018? Let us know…..

 - Conduct a home energy efficiency audit to diagnose areas for improvement…

 - Go reusable — water bottle, coffee or tea mug, food containers, shopping bags and diapers, napkins.

-- Buy fresh produce and bulk goods — it’s healthier, produces less packaging and usually cost less.
+- Buy fresh produce and bulk goods — it’s healthier, produces less packaging and usually costs less.

 - Install a programmable thermostat and set it comfortably high in summer and comfortably low in winter — enjoy a cozy sweater!

 - Lower the thermostat on your hot water heater to 120 degrees Fahrenheit.

 - When washing clothes or dishes follow load guidelines — only run when the machine houses a full load.